-Sammamish is now 16 years old, having inherited much of its stormwater infrastructure and system from King County in 2000.
-In 2013, over 350 stormwater facility signs were purchased and installed to clearly identify the City as a contact should there be a problem with the facility.
 Much of the major development on the Sammamish plateau occurred in the early to late 1990s, and stormwater infrastructure that was put in place at the time is approaching an age of 20 to 30 years.
 Other jurisdictions are starting to evaluate the condition of stormwater pipes through closed circuit television (CCTV) video inspection.
 This can be a very useful tool to not only identify pipe conditions, but also to identify improper connections or sources of illicit discharges.
 Pipe condition rating systems are used to schedule immediate repairs or follow-up evaluations as far out as 10 years.
 This information is being used in the overall management of stormwater assets, and helps program budgetary needs in the future.
 The City should consider conducting pipe condition assessments on its pipes.
 Pipe cleaning and illicit discharge detection and elimination tasks could be coordinated with the overall assessment.

-The City has purchased a new asset management software program, City Works[TM].
-This tool will be very useful to track stormwater system assets and develop an asset management plan for how and when the assets will be repaired or replaced in the future.
+The City has purchased a new asset management software program, City WorksTM.
+This tool will be very useful to track stormwater system assets and develop an asset management plan for how and when the assets will be repaired or replaced in the future and how much it will cost.